Is Culebra Snorkeling Safe? Are there Sharks in Culebra?

 Is Culebra or Vieques Better?

-Whether you prefer Culebra or Vieques is dependant on what you’re looking for.
+Whether you prefer Culebra or Vieques is dependent on what you’re looking for.
 Culebra is smaller and quieter than Vieques so if you’re looking for peace and relaxation without being bothered by crowds, noise or other people, Culebra is the place to be.
 Due to its size, Vieques is able to offer more in terms of activities to do such as horseback riding (there are wild horses roaming Vieques beaches) and the world famous bioluminescent bay which glows at night as you kayak through it.
 Culebra offers slightly better snorkeling and both islands have beautiful white sand beaches for lounging on.

 Do you need a car in Culebra?

 If you’re active you could get away with not using a car as the walk from the airport to Culebra’s largest beach, Flamenco Beach, is only 40 minutes.
 However, since you’ll have to carry your own coolers, umbrellas and drinks this might make a car rental worth it.
 In addition to car rentals, there is the option of renting a go-cart; however, they tend to be a bit pricey.
-You can also call a taxi if you prefer to just be dropped off at one of the beaches or snorkeling bays.
+You can also call a taxi if you prefer to just be dropped off at one of the beaches or Culebra snorkeling bays.

 How many days do you need in Culebra?

 To explore Culebra fully you need two days.
 This is the perfect amount of time to relax and enjoy the quiet beauty that Culebra offers.
 You can spend a whole day lounging on Flamenco beach just listening to the waves.
 You can camp right on the beach, or you can spend the night in one of the small, private boutiques or rental homes that are available on the island.
 On your second day in Culebra you should check out the Western side of the island.
-The beaches here are rockier but the snorkeling is fantastic and you can spend all day swimming among the coral and the aquatic life.
+The beaches here are rockier but the Culebra snorkeling is fantastic and you can spend all day swimming among the coral and the aquatic life.